btford/briantford.com/jade/blog/angular-bower.md

 Although I touched on this in the tutorial above, I've consolidated these opinionated conventions in one place to make it a bit easier to digest.
 These are the loose conventions I've been using to name Bower packaged AngularJS modules:

 * Module name: `<author>.<optional-namespace>.<thing-name>-<optional-thing-type>`
 * Service/Directive name: Choose a (short) namespace.
-I've using "btf," my initials.
+I've been using "btf," my initials.
 See my [dragon-drop directive](https://github.com/btford/angular-dragon-drop/blob/master/dragon-drop.js#L10) for an example.
-* Bower registered name: `angular-<optional-namespace>-<optional-thing-type>`
+* Bower registered name: `angular-<thing-name>-<optional-thing-type>`
 * File name: `<thing-name>.js`
 * Github repo(s)
     * source repo: `angular-<thing name>`